LaunchCode-Education-Archived/skills-back-end-csharp/assignments/techjobs-oo/README.md

 - Within `ViewModels` you have a new class that combines the repeated members of `SearchJobsViewModel` and `JobFieldsViewModel`

-Refer to the [demo app][demo-app] if you're not sure how thing are supposed to work.
+Refer to the [demo app][demo-app] if you're not sure how things are supposed to work.

 ### How to Submit